 Higher currents also result in the use of contact materials which are harder (to resist the mechanical forces involved) and have higher melting points (to improve hot switch currents).

 High current materials (typically anything other than gold) often have a minimum current or voltage that the relay is intended to switch. minimum switching capacity.
 This minimum signal ensures that any contact contaminants breakdown under the contact stress (for applications just requiring low signal levels reed relays can have both longer life and more reliable contact resistance).
 The relevance of the minimum load condition is affected by how the relay is used in the application and the minimum load issues are more likely to occur nearer the end of life than when new.
 In some cases minimum load effects appear as a non linear contact resistance which can appear to be time dependent, in extreme cases the relay contacts may appear open under light loads.
 Relay manufacturers data on minimum load values are not always representative of what users will see on relays used under the conditions that prevail in their application.

-Pickering Interfaces invest considerable effort in the testing of EMR relays using the facilities of our sister company Pickering Electronics who have had long experience of relay proving.
+Pickering Interfaces invest considerable effort in the testing of EMR relays using the facilities of our reed relay division, Pickering Electronics, who have had long experience of relay proving.
 So we only fit relays that have been thoroughly life tested - we do not rely on manufacturers data sheets.